pickle-prick/rubik/README.md

 > [!WARNING]
 > This software is unfinished.
 Keep your expectations low.

-> Note: Window build is broken for now.
+> Note: Window build is not actively tested, and may be broken.

 ![Screenshot of a 3D scene](./screenshots/003.gif)